-We can listen about twice as fast as a person can talk, which makes it pretty easy for our attention to wander to other things.
+We can listen at a faster rate (400 words per minute) than most people speak (about 125 words per minute), which makes it pretty easy for our attention to wander to other things.
 Add to that the many distractions that often exist, and it is no wonder that studies show that we’re distracted or preoccupied during about 75 percent of our conversations.

 Listening is focused attention.
 Think how well you would listen if someone was talking you through defusing a bomb!
 While it may not always be a matter of life or death, many mistakes are made through a lack of listening.

 “You cannot truly listen to anyone and do anything else at the same time.” –M. Scott Peck

 - Practice active listening with a partner.
 Take turns discussing the topic “something I’m really proud of is…” First use ineffective listening, then effective listening (one minute of each)

 - Listening Report Card (pdf)

 - Take a listening skills quiz at Mindtools.com, and an active listening skills quiz from McGraw-Hill.